-As a Washington State Approved Supervisor, and a soon-to-be AAMFT accredited supervisor, I believe the supervisory role to be critical in the mentoring, teaching, and guiding of mental health therapists.
+As a Washington State Approved Supervisor, and an AAMFT approved Clinical Supervisor (American Association of Marriage and Family Therapists), I believe the supervisory role to be critical in the mentoring, teaching, and guiding of mental health therapists.
 As I have had the benefit of many wonderful supervisors and mentors in my life (both as an educator and as a therapist), I have a strong desire to pass on many of the rich family systems traditions that have been shared with me.

 I believe that the purpose of supervising and guiding new therapist trainees is to both protect the public, as well as provide a necessary training experience for guiding less experienced therapists in the development of their clinical skills, professional credibility, and overall self-confidence.
 Like in therapy, success in supervision depends upon strong relationships.
 Although there are many aspects that impact the supervisory relationship, none is more important than the establishment of a trusting environment.
 Trainees must be able to trust that supervisors will act in their best interest and supervisors must trust that trainees will be honest and forthcoming.